neoground/charm-toolkit/README.md

 ### Create a new project

 Bob can create new Charm projects faster than a warp-speed Millennium Falcon!
-To create a new project called "holoarchive" in a subdirectory named "holoarchive", simply run:
+To create a new project called `holoarchive` in a subdirectory named `holoarchive`, simply run:

 ```sh
 bob new holoarchive
 ```

-Bob will generate all the necessary files and folders for your shiny new "holoarchive" project, and you'll be ready to code in no time.
+Bob will generate all the necessary files and folders for your shiny new `holoarchive` project, and you'll be ready to code in no time.

 ### Accessing console commands